 But Anxiety, I’m afraid the rest of it we don’t agree on.

 Despite your requests getting louder and louder; I won’t be working more, I won’t be sacrificing my evenings or weekends.
-I do have time for self-care and sleep.
-I will be continuing to meet up with those I love.
+There is time for self-care and sleep.
+And to meet up with those I love.
 You’ve shown me that in our little car, we’ve reached a junction on our journey, and in both directions there is some difficult terrain ahead and I have two options.

 I can either listen to your voice and convince myself that I am not capable of navigating this terrain and thus, need you to take over, whilst spending the rest of the journey fighting you because I’m not entirely convinced that in your scared state you are the best for the job.
 Or, I can say thank you for the warning, but choose to remain the driver on this journey.
 To have faith in myself and my training, to take the route where self-care, friends and health are priorities, to forge ahead with you on board but not in charge.
 That sounds better to me.